 The second row seats aren’t removable, but they do fold forward to create a lot of cargo room.
 When used to transport passengers, overall seat comfort and access is good.
 The low door sill makes it easy to climb in and out, and the second row seats received a perfect score for comfort.

-The Insurance Institute for Highway Safety (IIHS) gave the Sienna a Top Safety Pick Plus award, testament to the car’s considerate and sensible design.
+(IIHS) gave the Sienna a Top Safety Pick Plus award, testament to the car’s considerate and sensible design.

 There are a few drawbacks

 While Consumer Reports is clearly impressed with the 2021 Toyota Sienna, there is room for improvement.

 One complaint is that the powertrain lacks refinement when compared to other vehicles, and even the previous version of the Sienna.